Iconic Weapons: Staff

 If you have been writing for some time, chances are you have come across times when you feel you should do more, but are totally unsure of how to proceed.
 If you haven’t yet, you will.
 It’s always easiest in the beginning because everything feels new and nothing has yet grown stale.

 There comes a time in all things, however, when the steam in our metaphorical engines begins to run low.
-At those moments, I might argue it is more important to understand what is happening and why, which then makes it clear what precisely one needs to do.
-Taking breaks, looking at what we’ve done so far, and trying something new might be just relief one needs.
+At those moments, it is important to understand what is happening and why, which then makes it clear what precisely one needs to do.
+Taking breaks, looking at what we’ve done so far, and trying something new might be just the relief one needs.

 However, what if you’ve not been writing for some time?
 What if you’re just starting out and don’t know where to begin?
 Well, that’s another issue.
 You’re definitely not tired if you’ve not yet begun.
 Instead, you may be unsure of what to do because you literally don’t know what to do.